xcube-dev/xcube/docs/DEV-GUIDE.md

 ## Index

-TODO
+TODO (how?)

-## Adding new functionality

-Checklist:
+## How to change xcube's code base

+### Checklist

-1. Add API function, unit-tests and documentation
+1. Add or modify API function (package `xarray/api`).
+Make sure that the change
+   - is covered by unit-tests (package `test/api`);
+   - is covered by API documentation;
+   - follows existing xcube API conventions;
+   - is reflected in CLI and WebAPI.
+2. Add or modify CLI function (package `xarray/cli`).
+Make sure that the change
+   - is covered by unit-tests (package `test/api`);
+   - is covered by API documentation;
+   - follows existing xcube API conventions;
+   - is reflected in CLI and WebAPI.
-2. Add CLI function, unit-tests and documentation
+2. Add or modify WebAPI function (package `xarray/webapi`), unit-tests (package `test/webapi`) and documentation.
+Respect existing xcube WebAPI conventions.
+   - is covered by unit-tests (package `test/api`);
+   - is covered by API documentation;
+   - follows existing xcube API conventions;
+   - is reflected in CLI and WebAPI.
-3. Add xarray extension, unit-tests and documentation
+3. Add or modify xarray extension (class `xarray/api/api.py`), unit-tests (class `test/api/test_api.py`) and documentation
-4. Update tools documentation in README.md
+4. Update tools documentation if required (currently in README.md)
 5. Update CHANGES.md

 ### New API